molavec/java_showcase/README.md

 #Motivation
   Here is a showcases to re-use example codes that show how to solve different problems or shows how to use some typical libs.
 I hope to accelerate the learning curve, use typical design-patterns or avoid wasted time to recover ways to do things from old useful code, all in a formal way to do it that could be useful to share knowledges in working teams.

+ In a simple phrase: "It's not about reuse the code, it's about reuse the learning".

 ###Pure Java
   In this showcase I use pure Java libs, avoiding use frameworks or big pieces of codes.
 Keep it simply to solve simply!